jaxankey/Sankey-Flashcards/README.md

 # A Google Sheets Flashcard Web-App
-Turn any published google sheet into Sankey-style flashcards on any device, and share your creation with an html link.
+Turn any published google sheet into Sankey-style flashcards on any device, and share your creation with a permanent html link.

 # Linking the App to a Google Sheet